Bharat2044/Namaste-React/Episode 13 - Time for the Test/Coding/README.md

 <br/>

+## Types of testing (devloper)

+1. **Unit Testing**: Testing one unit or one component in isolation, is known as Unit Testing.
+2. **Integration Testing**: Integration Testing the integration of the component.
+3. **End to End Testing - e2e testing**: Testing a react application as soon as user lands on the website to the user leaves the website, is known as End to End(e2e) Testing.

-# Setting up Testing in our app
+## Setting up Testing in our app

+- Install React Testing Library
-- Install @testing-library/react
+- npm install --save-dev @testing-library/react @testing-library/dom
-- Install jest
+- Installed jest
-- Install babel-jest @babel/core @babel/preset-env (jest dependencies)
+- Installed Babel dependencies
 - Configure Babel
-- Configure parcel config to disable default babel transpilation
+- Configure Parcel Config file to disable default babel transpilation
-- Configure jest (npx jest --init)
+- Jest - npx jest --init
-- Install jsdom
-- Install jsdom (npm install --save-dev jest-environment-jsdom)
+- Install jsdom library
-- Install @babel/preset-react to run jest with JSX
+- Install @babel/preset-react - to make JSX work in test cases
-- Include @babel/preset-react to babel config
+- Include @babel/preset-react inside my babel config
-- Include @testing-library/jest-dom
+- npm i -D @testing-library/jest-dom